ObserveRTC/schemas/generated-schemas/samples/v2/ClientSample.md

-candidatePairConsentRequestBytesSent | Optional number | The total number bytes sent in consent packets on the peer connection using the selected candidate pair candidatePairResponseBytesSent | Optional number | The total number bytes sent as response packets on the peer connection using the selected candidate pair localAddress | Optional string | The local address of the ICE candidate at the local endpoint (IPv4, IPv6, FQDN) localPort | Optional number | The port number used by the local ICE candidate for connectivity
+candidatePairConsentRequestBytesSent | Optional number | The total number bytes sent in consent packets on the peer connection using the selected candidate pair candidatePairResponseBytesSent | Optional number | The total number bytes sent as response packets on the peer connection using the selected candidate pair localAddress | Optional string | The local address of the ICE candidate at the local endpoint (IPv4, IPv6, FQDN) localPort | Optional number | The port number used by the local ICE candidate for connectivity<br />
 Possible values: UDP, TCP
-localProtocol | Optional string | The protocol used by the local ICE candidate for connectivity localCandidateType | Optional string | The type of the candidate used for communication.
+localProtocol | Optional string | The protocol used by the local ICE candidate for connectivity localCandidateType | Optional string | The type of the candidate used for communication.<br />

-Possible values: host, srflx, prflx, relay localRelayProtocol | Optional string | It is the protocol used by the endpoint to communicate with the TURN server.
+Possible values: host, srflx, prflx, relay localRelayProtocol | Optional string | It is the protocol used by the endpoint to communicate with the TURN server.<br />

-Possible values: UDP, TCP, TLS remoteAddress | Optional string | The local address of the ICE candidate at the remote endpoint (IPv4, IPv6, FQDN) remotePort | Optional number | The port number used by the remote ICE candidate for connectivity
+Possible values: UDP, TCP, TLS remoteAddress | Optional string | The local address of the ICE candidate at the remote endpoint (IPv4, IPv6, FQDN) remotePort | Optional number | The port number used by the remote ICE candidate for connectivity<br />
 Possible values: UDP, TCP
-remoteProtocol | Optional string | The protocol used by the remote ICE candidate for connectivity remoteCandidateType | Optional string | The type of the remote candidate used for communication.
+remoteProtocol | Optional string | The protocol used by the remote ICE candidate for connectivity remoteCandidateType | Optional string | The type of the remote candidate used for communication.<br />

-Possible values: host, srflx, prflx, relay remoteRelayProtocol | Optional string | It is the protocol used by the remote endpoint to communicate with the TURN server.
+Possible values: host, srflx, prflx, relay remoteRelayProtocol | Optional string | It is the protocol used by the remote endpoint to communicate with the TURN server.<br />

-Possible values: UDP, TCP, TLS sentMediaPackets | Optional number | Client calculated metric.
-The total number of media packets sent by all tracks using the peer connection.
+Possible values: UDP, TCP, TLS sentMediaPackets | Optional number | Client calculated metric.<br />The total number of media packets sent by all tracks using the peer connection.

-Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field receivedMediaPackets | Optional number | Client calculated metric.
-The total number of media packets received by all tracks using the peer connection.
+Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field receivedMediaPackets | Optional number | Client calculated metric.<br />The total number of media packets received by all tracks using the peer connection.

-Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field lostMediaPackets | Optional number | Client calculated metric.
-The total number of media packets lost by all tracks using the peer connection.
+Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field lostMediaPackets | Optional number | Client calculated metric.<br />The total number of media packets lost by all tracks using the peer connection.

-Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field videoRttAvg | Optional number | Client calculated metric.
-A smoothed average value calculated by averaging all of the video tracks sent on the peer connection audioRttAvg | Optional number | Client calculated metric.
-A smoothed average value calculated by averaging all of the audio tracks sent on the peer connection
+Note: Take care of the fact that tracks are attached and detached significantly changing the value of this field videoRttAvg | Optional number | Client calculated metric.<br />A smoothed average value calculated by averaging all of the video tracks sent on the peer connection audioRttAvg | Optional number | Client calculated metric.<br />A smoothed average value calculated by averaging all of the audio tracks sent on the peer connection

 ### MediaSourceStat